codywarrior/aws-fastapi-todo-app/README.md

 All projects are well commented (even over-commented sometimes for clarity). <br>

-The necessary commands to deploy/destroy the solution can be found at:
+The required commands to deploy/destroy the solution can be found at:

 - CDK-Deployment: [`cdk/important_commands.sh`](cdk/important_commands.sh)
 - Terraform-Deployment: [`terraform/important_commands.sh`](terraform/important_commands.sh)